• Skip to primary navigation

 I also made Chicken Phở with Kaffir Lime, Baby Bok Choy in Garlic Sauce, Vietnamese Affogato, and Corn Silk Tea.

-The Corn Silk Tea was so interesting to me.
-Vietnamese cuisine focuses on not wasting any part of the plant or animal.
-Fresh summer corn on the cob is a favorite for Evan, so it is great to have a way to use up the silks that would normally be discarded.
+The Corn Silk Tea is great to use up the silks that would normally be discarded.
 This tea comes together with only 2 ingredients for a refreshing, light summery flavor.
-It also has diuretic and anti-inflammatory properties.

 Aerial view of Filet Mignon Shaken Beef in a blue-rimmed white bowl over a green towel.